Car Insurance for Learner's Permit: What Parents Need to Know

 What happens if my teen with a permit gets in an accident while I'm in the car?

 Your auto insurance policy should cover the accident — liability coverage handles damages to others, while collision coverage handles your vehicle (if included).
+The car's insurance policy takes precedence over the driver, so the claim runs through your policy first.
 The key is that your teen must have been following all permit rules, including having a licensed adult present.
-If permit restrictions were violated, the insurer may deny the claim and leave you personally responsible.
+If permit restrictions were violated, the insurer may deny the claim.

 Do insurance companies have grace periods for adding a teen permit holder?